KITATUS/KITATUS.github.io/_posts/2022-02-27-joininprogress.md

 First up, we're checking if the player coming in already has a pawn, specifically (this time) if they have an Example02Char.
 If they do, we don't need to do anything but if they don't we now check to see if they have a pawn that isn't Example02Char.
 If they do, we don't want that so let's destroy it.

 Now we've got a blank slate to spawn them an Example02 character.
 From here, we try and find any characters that already exist in the map.
-If we find on, we use their Transform and if not, we find the PlayerStart and use the transform for that.
+If we find one, we use their Transform and if not, we find the PlayerStart and use the transform for that.

 <script src="https://gist.github.com/KITATUS/96e5c6378fa7e6ca40dfc7f20387fcc2.js"></script>